incoming-inc/ios-template-app/custom-notification-ui.md

 iOS 10 introduced the ability to customise how user notifications are presented, through the [UserNotificationUI framework](https://developer.apple.com/reference/usernotificationsui).

-Leveraging this iOS feature, from version 1.13 and onward, the Incoming PVN SDK can play videos right into the notification UI.
+Leveraging this iOS feature, from version 1.13 and onward, the Sourse PVN SDK can play videos right into the notification UI.
 This feature can be accessed by users by hard-pressing a notification on 3D touch devices, or by sliding on non-3D touch devices.

 ![Notification UI Overview](images/notification-ui-overview.png)      ![Notification UI Player](images/notification-ui-player.png)

-This document outlines how to implement a custom user notification UI using the Incoming Push Video SDK.
+This document outlines how to implement a custom user notification UI using the Sourse Push Video SDK.

 ## Overview

 Custom user notification UI are implemented in iOS 10 as an [_app extension_](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/).

 While iOS provides the ability to add video media attachments to notifications, iOS restricts the video file attachments to a 50MB file size.
-To work around this limitation, the Incoming PVN SDK uses an iOS [shared container](https://developer.apple.com/library/content/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html#//apple_ref/doc/uid/TP40014214-CH21-SW6) to share files between the app and the Notification Content extension.
+To work around this limitation, the Sourse PVN SDK uses an iOS [shared container](https://developer.apple.com/library/content/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html#//apple_ref/doc/uid/TP40014214-CH21-SW6) to share files between the app and the Notification Content extension.

 __Note: The following steps are quite similar to the steps needed to [configure the today widget](./widget-integration.html), so if you have already done that - you will find these can be be significantly shortened__